 Leah manages her clients’ cases by first identifying their unique needs and goals.
 She offers clients a realistic view of the process and challenges ahead, as well as proactive and customized ways to address those issues.

 Family law affects people in fundamental and personal ways, so I feel privileged when people entrust me with their cases.
 I partner with clients to help them realize their agency and take their cases where they want them to go.

 Leah has a full range of civil litigation experience, including negotiation, discovery, depositions, motion practice and trial work.
 She offers clients her skills as a litigator and her practiced counsel on when to use motion practice to reach foundational agreements.
-Leah helps her clients find common ground as she assists them in navigating the family law system and using it to bring them to a productive place in their lives.
+Leah helps her clients find common ground and assists them in navigating the family law system to achieve family-centered outcomes.